jw120/fcc-simon/README.md

  + DONE Sort out packaging/webpack etc
  * TODO Use nicer import format namespace and default?
  * TODO Everything in milliseconds (and document that for all functions that take sounds)
+ * TODO Frequencies (notes and failure) in constants module

 ## Note notes